Alocasia Amazonica/Polly - African Mask Plants

 Unfortunately, it doesn't entirely end there, either!
 Some botanists still argue that the two are different species, as the latter sports slightly bigger leaves.
 As well as this, the original name of the A. sanderiana could be called an A. watsoniana, a name that is now considered a synonym and not an individual hybrid.
 Because of all this intertwined commotion of different names and scientific taxonomy, it's become a tricky situation to resolve fully.
 Who knows what's actually happened over the 130 years, but one thing for sure, you wouldn't imagine horticulture being this controversial!

-As the African Mask Plant is a hybrid, and doesn't naturally occur in the wild, the distribution of its parent plants (the Alocasia longiloba in Green & A. sanderiana in Red ) has been highlighted.
+As this plant is a hybrid, and therefore doesn't naturally occur in the wild, the distribution of its parent plants (the Alocasia longiloba in Green & A. sanderiana in Red) has been highlighted.

 Temperature